TheDonut07/Image-Converter-GUI/README.md

 # Image-Converter-GUI
-A normal, boring python program which can convert Image files like PNG, JPEG.
+A normal, boring python program which can convert Image files like PNG, JPEG, JFIF.

 # Requirements
 - Download the latest version of Python from Official site https://www.python.org/downloads/